The Worker Wellbeing Lab is a feminist research lab that welcomes scholars interested in employee health, flourishing, and belonging.

-  Dr. Gonzalez-Morales studies the antecedents and outcomes of challenge-hindrance stressor appraisal in collaboration with Dr. Neves (Universida de Nova de Lisboa) and Dr. Ewles (Canada).
+This research studies the antecedents and outcomes of challenge-hindrance stressor appraisal in collaboration with Dr. Neves (Universida de Nova de Lisboa) and Dr. Ewles (Canada).
 This line of research also includes theory building around the idea of stressor appraisal and mobilization of resources from a longitudinal and multilevel perspective, and its application to organizational behavior.

-Emotion regulation in the workplace
+Emotion Regulation in the Workplace

 A program of research initially developed with a team of European researchers (Germany: Dr. Michel, Dr. Hoppe, Dr. Steide; Ireland: Dr. Oshea) on experiential sampling studies that explore the relationships between work and non-work domains, and resource-based interventions to enhance employee well-being.
 This line of research has evolved in several streams.
 One of them, funded by the Canadian Foundation for Innovation and the Ontario Ministry of Research and Innovation, and in collaboration with Dr Margaret Lumley, led to the release of a mobile application, Emotion Savvy, to train emotional regulation in young adults, developed in collaboration with Emotional Apps.
 We are investigating how this type of applications can be used in workplaces to improve organizational climate, social relationships and occupational well-being.

-Megan Benzing’s thesis research studies how living a calling leads to engagement (and lower burnout), benefiting the organization through the enactment of OCBs.
+This thesis research studies how living a calling leads to engagement (and lower burnout), benefiting the organization through the enactment of OCBs.

-Careers and entrepreneurship (research participants needed, click here)
+Careers and Entrepreneurship (research participants needed, click here)